-34. How long is the term of office of a Governor?
+35. How long is the term of office of a Governor?

 As outlined in the Trust's Constitution, an Elected (Public and Staff) or Nominated Governor shall normally hold office for a period of three years commencing immediately after the Annual Members' Meeting or Special Members' Meeting at which the election/nomination results are announced.
-At the end of a Governor's term of office, the individual may offer themselves for re-election or re-nomination, however an Elected or Nominated (Appointed) Governor may not hold office for more than three terms or a maximum of nine consecutive years, whichever is the shorter in duration, and shall not be eligible for re-election or re-nomination if he has already held office for more than six consecutive years.
+The Constitution defines a "year" as the period commencing immediately after the conclusion of the Annual Members' Meeting or Special Members' Meeting and ending at the conclusion of the next Annual Members' Meeting or Special Members' Meeting.

-Of note, an Elected or Nominated (Appointed) Governor may not stand again for re-election or re-appointment as a Governor until three years has elapsed since their resignation or their completion of the maximum three terms or nine consecutive years as a Governor.
+At the end of a Governor's term of office, the individual may offer themselves for re-election or renomination, however an Elected or Nominated (Appointed) Governor may not hold office for more than three terms or a maximum of nine consecutive years, whichever is the shorter in duration, and shall not be eligible for re-election or re-nomination if he has already held office for more than six consecutive years.

+Of note, an Elected or Nominated (Appointed) Governor may not stand again for re-election or reappointment as a Governor until three years has elapsed since their resignation or their completion of the maximum three terms or nine consecutive years as a Governor.
 Governors will also cease to hold office if they no longer live in the area of their constituency (Public Governors), no longer work for the Trust or hold a position in the staff class that they represent (Staff Governors) or are no longer supported in office by the partner organisation that they represent (Appointed Governors).

-35. Can I have access to the public membership database?
+36. Can I have access to the public membership database?